contao/docs/docs/manual/installation/contao-manager.en.md

 ### Can I rename the ».phar« file?
 Yes.
 You can use any file name you want.
-However, the Contao Manager is no longer accessible from the Contao Backend.
+However, the Contao Manager is no longer accessible from the Backend.
 In this case, you can change the [config.yml](/en/system/settings/#config-yml) accordingly.
 Afterwards, you have to empty the application cache once using the Contao Manager ("Maintenance" &gt; "Application Cache" &gt; "Rebuild Production Cache") or the console.
 ```yml